acoomans/ACCodeSnippetRepositoryPlugin/README.md

 Also, you can remove the system snippets if you don't use them.

-In case of any problem, you can go to the user snippets folder (see below, _Bugs and limitations_) and backup your user snippets.
+In case of any problem (see below, _Bugs and limitations_), you can go to the user snippets folder and backup your user snippets.
 Note that user snippets are automatically backed up before any fork.

 ## Usage